• Home

 Reset the Service Indicator

 When the service reminder appears on your Land Rover Freelander (2006–2014), you can usually reset it yourself from the instrument cluster — no dealer for a routine reset.
+It is a scheduled-maintenance prompt, not a fault: the car has simply reached the distance or time set for its next service.
 The Freelander 2 uses a trip-button method rather than the pedal sequence of newer Land Rovers.
 Here’s how.

 Before You Start